carrot-ar/carrot/README.md

 ```

-Finally, the reponse must be packaged into a JSON object.
+Finally, a custom response must be packaged into a JSON object.

 ``` go